 The First Hondurans

-The American continent was first populated by Asian hunters that followed migrating pray from Siberia, across the Bearing Strait, to Alaska, approximately 40,000BC, and continued migrating south.
+The American continent was first populated by Asian hunters that followed thie prey as it migrated from Siberia, across the Bearing Strait, to Alaska, approximately 40,000BC, and continued migrating south.
 They reached what is now the continental U.S.A.
-17,000 years ago, crossed Central America, reached South America approximately 10,000 years ago, and eventaully populated the entire continent.
+17,000 years ago, crossed Central America, reached South America approximately 10,000 years ago, and eventually populated the entire continent.

 Archeological evidence shows that there were people fashioning stone arrowheads and creating paintings on cave walls in Honduras as early as 9,000 B.C.
 These people can rightfully be considered the first Hondurans.
 They used charcoal, white and red clays, paprika and even blood as pigments for their paintings.
 For their carvings, they were equipped with nothing more than crude stone tools.
 Anthropologists have found paleolithic paintings and stone carvings in caves and cliffs in over 100 locations throughout Honduras.